Taciturny/Mental_Health_Convo/README.md

 2. Upsert Data to Qdrant Cloud

-   Before deploying your app, run main.py to upsert data to Qdrant Cloud (using a sample size of your choice).
+   Before deploying your app, run main.py to ingest/upsert data to Qdrant Cloud (using a sample size of your choice).
 Execute the following command:

 ```bash
 python -m deployment.main